iHRIS/iHRIS/docs/user/people.md

 7. There may also be an option to include more than one entry for a single record component.
 For example, an employee may speak multiple languages or may have more than one dependent.
 If you see a dark gray bar at the top of a field with a plus sign at the right corner of the bar, this denotes a field that can have multiple entries.

 8. When selecting a location you will work through a series of dropdown menus.
-9. • Click on the Region to select it, or, click on the arrow beside the Region to see the corresponding Zones, and so on.
+9. Click on the Region to select it, or, click on the arrow beside the Region to see the corresponding Zones, and so on.

-### Person Information
+### Basic Information

 #### Adding information to the person record